blockplanet/blockplanet/README.txt

 			+bin
 			+include
 			+lib
-		+ minetest
+		+ blockplanet
 			+ src
 			+ doc
 			- CMakeLists.txt
 			...
 	-----------------
 	- Start up the CMake GUI
-	- Select "Browse Source..." and select DIR/minetest
+	- Select "Browse Source..." and select DIR/blockplanet
 	- Now, if using MSVC:
-		- Select "Browse Build..." and select DIR/minetest-build
+		- Select "Browse Build..." and select DIR/blockplanet-build
 	- Else if using MinGW:
-		- Select "Browse Build..." and select DIR/minetest
+		- Select "Browse Build..." and select DIR/blockplanet
 	- Select "Configure"
 	- Select your compiler
 	- It will warn about missing stuff, ignore that at this point. (later don't)